 Regardless of the above, losses on bad debts shall be deductible if supported by precise and objective elements or, in any case, if the debtor is subject to bankruptcy proceedings, including foreign ones.

-A loss on a bad debt can be deducted for IRES purposes when the following conditions jointly apply:
+Specific rules apply to small credits.
+In particular, a loss on a bad debt can be deducted for IRES purposes when the following conditions jointly apply:

 - The term for payment has elapsed by six months.

 - The receivable has a determined threshold.
 In particular, the item is up to EUR 2,500 for small companies and up to EUR 5,000 for big corporations (with turnover over EUR 100 million).

 The loss is tax deductible, regardless of the amount, when the collection right is prescribed.